 An incorrect amount of pressure from the carbon dioxide can cause problems as well, but you can check this by keeping an eye on the psi (pounds per square inch, which is the degree of measurement).
 If the psi is too low, the beer will be flat and pour too slowly, but if it's too high, the beer will pour too fast and have excessive head, or foam at the top.
 These problems are likely to result if the carbon dioxide regulator is improperly set.
 The pressure you need will dependent on the type of beer you use, but many beers require about 12 psi to maintain a strong and consistent draft.

-For more information on kegerators, pouring and brewing beer and other related topics, follow the links on the next page.
+For more information on kegerators, pouring and brewing beer and other related topics, follow the links below.